notaryproject/specifications/trust-store-trust-policy-specification.md

 1. If signature expiry is present then signature MUST NOT be expired.
 1. If signing identity is certificate and
     1. signing certificate and certificate chain are not expired then the implementation MUST ignore the timestamping signature even if it is present in the signature.
-    1. signing certificate and certificate chain are expired then the implementation MUST validate that signature is timestamped and timestamping signature is valid.
+    1. signing certificate or certificate chain are expired then the implementation MUST validate that signature is timestamped and timestamping signature is valid.
 Also, validate that timestamping certificate and certificate chain MUST NOT be expired.

 ### Artifact Revocation